OlgaAlto/-http_request_with_api_key-/README.md

 # http_request_with_api_key
-Learning how request library work.
-Getting data using HTTP requests.
+Learning how Request library work.
+Getting data from https://openweathermap.org/ using HTTP requests.
+You can enter a city and get a weather forecast.